 The problem seems to be localized on my production server but on the GetProjectSettings request which throws Internal Server Error.

 I've moved the project on my laptop and the request works without crashing although both servers are built from source and it's the same system.

 Still, the fact that it's working if I rebuild the server with an earlier commit leads me to believe there's a catch/bug somewhere.

-#14 Updated by Tudor Bărăscu over 3 years ago
+#14 Updated by Tudor Bărăscu almost 4 years ago

 I just figured out why the server is crashing when doing a GetProjectSettings request.

 The server cannot access one Postgis layer (detail: different user when connecting to the database to ensure some sensitive data doesn't get out - I also have exclude layers setup).
 Up until 21cfb7d the server simply discarded the layers that it couldn't connect to but now it crashes when doing the GetProjectSettings request.

 This specific layer is involved in a 1-n Relation as a Referenced layer (child).

 As soon as I gave SELECT privileges on that layer.. the problem is gone!